-All the regulation provided by the Civil Code in Holland are taken and established in accordance to the European Community Directives and the Act on the Supervision of the Securities Trade and the Listed Companies Act 1996 regulate several aspects of running a company in the Netherlands.
+All the regulations provided by the Civil Code in Holland are established in accordance to the European Community Directives, the Act on the Supervision of the Securities Trade and the Listed Companies Act which regulate several aspects of running a company in the Netherlands.
 A company due diligence process can be performed in the Netherlands by foreign investors who want to do business here.